ucsb-ds/cmpsc5b-s22-students/README.md

 # cmpsc5b-w22-students
-#Materials for the CMPSC 5B (DS2) course at UCSB in Winter 2022
+#Materials for the CMPSC 5B (DS2) course at UCSB in Spring 2022

 ```python